05michaelallen/esos/README.md

 # esos
 A simple but scalable sun-surface-sensor model to map per-pixel field-of-view proportions.
 The model was built for ECOSTRESS, but is fundamentally sensor agnostic.

+# Setup:
+1. Load DSM and Cover rasters into /example_data/ directory
+2. Modify parameter_file.csv
+3. Run esos_mainloop.py from the command line.
+Parameters and data are read automatically.

 ![link](./example_data/explanatoryplot.jpg)